CSCI-3308-CU-Boulder/3308SP21_section023_2/README.md

 ##  How to run our project code
 Our current copy is in JakeCodeAPR14_11:31AM download the public folder into a folder with firebase tools.
+To test our project to go https://roomble-73694.web.app/, login, go to profile add your information and then click on the roomble icon in the top left hand corner to see the information you just added.